Continuing Education Activity

 Short-term complications are seen in more severe injuries within 4 to 5 days, and the most common issue is pneumonia.
 Acute respiratory distress syndrome and pulmonary edema are also seen in the short term.
 These patients will often demonstrate changes in pulmonary function testing and may require ventilatory support.
 Complication rates are higher in people with a history of underlying lung disease as well, such as COPD and asthma.

 Long-term complications from smoke inhalation injury are much less common.
 They include subglottic stenosis, bronchiectasis, and bronchiolitis obliterans.
 Patients who have been exposed to carbon monoxide are also known to have long-term neurological complications.
 Severe brain damage may occur with carbon monoxide poisoning but is uncommon.
 More commonly patients will describe persistent or delayed neurological symptoms after carbon monoxide poisoning.
 These symptoms are often subjective but will include depressed mood, poor concentration, and issues with short-term memory.
 Neurological sequelae after carbon monoxide exposure seem to be more common in patients who had a loss of consciousness.
-Symptoms often develop 1 to 3 weeks after poisoning.
+Symptoms often develop 1 to 3 weeks after the poisoning.
 Hyperbaric oxygen therapy is being investigated as a possible therapy for these neurological sequelae, but more research is needed in this area.

 Deterrence and Patient Education